htetaungkhant/hello-bootstrap/README.md

 # hello-bootstrap

-You can by typing "npm install" and "npm start"
+You can start by typing "npm install" and "npm start"